marcomer/SauceTool/README.md

 ### `SAUCE_COMMENT_BLOCK_SIZE(lines)`
 Macro function that determines how large an actual CommentBlock will be in bytes according to the number of lines present.
 This includes the 5 bytes for the COMNT id.

+### `SAUCE_COMMENT_STRING_LENGTH(lines)`
+Macro function that determines the length a comment string, not including a terminating null character.
+This does *not* include the 5 bytes for a COMNT id, since that is not included in a comment string.

 ### `SAUCE_TOTAL_SIZE(lines)`
 Macro function that determines how large a record and optional comment will be in bytes according to the number of lines present.